bahsim/idgl-dev-system/01-patterns/06-Pattern-Generation-Record.md

 ## Definition

 A **Generation Record** represents a distinct, high-level strategy or approach to solving a **Generative Task**.
+It is the practical implementation of the core philosophical principle of **"Persist State to Overcome Context Limitations"** from the `00-idgl-philosophy.md` document.
 It serves as a container to be modified and refined until the strategy is either perfected or abandoned.

-The IDGL framework defines two feedback loops that determine how records are handled:
+The IDGL framework defines two feedback loops that determine how records are handled, which map directly to the processes defined in `03-the-artifact-lifecycle.md`:

-1.  **Internal Refinement (`Refinement --> AI_generation`):** When a validation check reveals minor discrepancies, the user enters a refinement loop.
+1.  **The `Modification Process`:** When a validation check reveals minor discrepancies, the practitioner enters a refinement loop.
 This involves making adjustments to the artifact for the *current strategy*.
 These modifications happen **within the existing `Generation Record`**, updating its state.

-2.  **Strategic Re-prompting (`Validation --> Intent_formation`):** When an artifact is fundamentally misaligned with the goal, the user abandons the current strategy and returns to the `Intent Formation` stage.
+2.  **The `Generation Process`:** When an artifact is fundamentally misaligned with the goal, the practitioner abandons the current strategy and initiates a new Generation Process.
 This action **creates a new `Generation Record`** to house the new strategic approach.

 ## Structure of a Record